 Program Assistant, Research, Education, & Advocacy

 Jinath Tasnim is The Advocates' St. Joseph Worker for 2016-17.
-She assists the administration team as well as the Research, Education, and Advocacy Program.
+Jinath focuses on building The Advocates' volunteer effectiveness and capacity, serving as the volunteer and intern coordinator and cultivating community partnerships.
 A Texas native, she graduated from Macalester College with a B.A. in geography.
 She has experience with graphic design work and multicultural programming.